 KRS provides access to:

-Articles are best found in literature databases and KRS provides access to over 95 databases covering a wide range of disciplines.
+Articles are best found in literature databases and KRS provides access to numerous databases covering a wide range of disciplines.

 A few of our popular resources are: